buddhaman/AnymaEngine/Readme.md

 - Use perlin noise for terain and biome generation.
 - Make decorations on the terain, rocks.
 - Collision detection with solid tiles.
 - Show work done per thread.
+Internal profiling tools.

 - Design mouth.
 - Make graph in real seconds as units.